-This article briefly outlines the basic steps necessary to install and run Memgraph on Windows with Docker.
+The following article outlines the basic steps necessary to install and run Memgraph Platform on Windows with Docker.

 Memgraph's Docker image was built with Docker version

-1. Download and load the Memgraph Docker image with the following command:
+2. Download and load the Memgraph Platform Docker image with the following command:

 docker pull memgraph/memgraph-platform

-2. Create a new tag for the image so it can be called as
+3. Create a new tag for the image:

 docker image tag memgraph/memgraph-platform memgraph